Senior Medicare Patrol Overview:

 Medicare Fraud Prevention Week - Beginning 6/5

-Medicare Fraud Prevention Week focuses on the actions everyone can take to prevent Medicare fraud, errors, and abuse.
+The Senior Medicare Patrol (SMP) Program created National Medicare Fraud Prevention Week a national week to draw attention to actions everyone can take to prevent Medicare fraud, errors, and abuse.
 Learn how you can protect yourself and your loved ones from Medicare fraud by joining us on 6/5 to kick off celebrating this week!
-Click here
+Click here.

 What is Health Care Fraud?

 Every year, health care fraud, waste, abuse and error results in the loss of billions of senior and taxpayer dollars.
 Examples include:

 Giving false or misleading information that benefits the health provider or service but increases consumer costs.